awsdocs/aws-sam-developer-guide/doc_source/sam-resource-layerversion.md

 If a local file path is provided, the template must go through the workflow that includes the `sam deploy` or `sam package` command, in order for the content to be transformed properly\.
 *Type*: String \| [LayerContent](sam-property-layerversion-layercontent.md)
 *Required*: Yes
-*AWS CloudFormation compatibility*: This property is similar to the `[Content](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-layerversion.html#cfn-lambda-layerversion-content)` property of an `AWS::Serverless::LayerVersion` resource\.
+*AWS CloudFormation compatibility*: This property is similar to the `[Content](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-layerversion.html#cfn-lambda-layerversion-content)` property of an `AWS::Lambda::LayerVersion` resource\.
 The nested Amazon S3 properties are named differently\.

  `Description`   <a name="sam-layerversion-description"></a>
 Description of this layer\.